Why are you planning to replace Chiltern Pools?

 The Council undertook an independent leisure study which identified the key facilities Chiltern District Council should provide if the existing Chiltern Pools leisure centre was to close.
 Chiltern Leisure Needs Strategy.

-When will the new leisure/community facility be built?
+When will the new Lifestyle Centre be built?

-If planning permission is granted in June 2019, the final business case will be considered, should approval of the business case be granted then work on the new centre is scheduled to commence in late 2019 and be completed by Summer 2021.
+Following planning permission and the business case approval works to develop the Lifestyle Centre is scheduled to commence in late 2019 and be completed by Autumn 2021.

 What consultation with the public has taken place?